bocoup/html5-building-blocks/Manipulation-And-Traversal.md

 * [[document.preferredStyleSheetSet]]: Returns the preferred style sheet set as specified by the page author.
 * [[Node.prefix]]: Returns the namespace prefix of the specified node, or null if no prefix is specified
 * [[Node.previousSibling]]: Returns the node immediately preceding the specified one in its parent's childNodes list, null if the specified node is the first in that list (null for document)
-* [[document.readyState Requires Gecko 1.9.2]]: Returns loading status of the document
+* [[document.readyState]]: Returns loading status of the document
 * [[document.referrer]]: Returns the URI of the page that linked to this page.
-* [[document.selectedStyleSheetSet Requires Gecko 1.9]]: Returns which style sheet set is currently in use.
+* [[document.selectedStyleSheetSet]]: Returns which style sheet set is currently in use.
 * [[document.styleSheets]]: Returns a list of the stylesheet objects on the current document.
-* [[document.styleSheetSets Requires Gecko 1.9]]: Returns a list of the style sheet sets available on the document.
+* [[document.styleSheetSets]]: Returns a list of the style sheet sets available on the document.
 * [[Node.textContent]]: Returns null (returns other values for other nodes).
 * [[document.title]]: Returns the title of the current document.
 * [[document.tooltipNode]]: Returns the node which is the target of the current tooltip.